-Enjoy our own list to Santa of the best Christmas hotels where we want to spend the holidays.
+Enjoy our list to Santa of the best Christmas resorts and hotels where we want to spend the holiday season.

 Read our ultimate holiday guide to New York City with kids

 The Carlyle (check your dates & rates) has long been one of my favorite hotels at Christmas long before Sofia Coppola’s Netflix special starring Bill Murray (which felt like a present in itself!).

 Bemelmans Bar, whose walls are adorned with girls in two straight lines offers a holiday morning tea on December weekends with special guest Madeline.
 Carlyle suites feel so residential to begin with, it is truly one of the most home-like ways to spend Christmas at a hotel, especially when guest’s beds are often made with monogrammed pillow cases.

 The Langham Place Fifth Avenue

 The Langham Place Fifth Avenue (check your dates & rates) is well located for holiday shopping and window gawking down Fifth Avenue as well as the holiday skating rink and seasonal market at Bryant Park.
 Families staying at the hotel have easy access to the Empire State Building next door to view one of the country’s best light shows year round as well as the Grand Central holiday light show on the terminal’s ceiling.
 The best perks of all are the generous size of the wood-paneled family suites and the Langham’s service.

 The 41st-floor penthouse transforms into a holiday attraction at the Swissôtel Chicago (check your dates & rates) .
 The Swissôtel Chicago Santa Suite opens December 3rd where the five-room penthouse becomes a holiday showcase with tours, treats, and activities led by elves.
 Swissôtel Chicago has produced an original tale brought to life in the lobby before heading to the penthouse.

 A FACEBOOK GROUP FOR SEEKING HELP AND INSPIRATION